 - Various medical notes

-Since the change has gone live in April, it has connected thousands of pharmacies and hospitals and tens of thousands of clinics.
-It has also provided community information for nursing homes, labs and federally qualifying health centers.
+Since the change went live in April, it has connected thousands of pharmacies and hospitals and tens of thousands of clinics.
+It also has provided community information for nursing homes, labs and federally qualifying health centers.

 What if I do not want my information shared?